araneforseti/api-tester/README.md

 ```ruby
 endpoint.add_method ApiTester::SupportedVerbs::GET, expected_response, expected_request
 ```

 Note: While an extensive list of verbs exists in ApiTester::SupportedVerbs, you can define your own (with the caveat they have to be supported by RestClient)

 Define fields used by the method (both Request and Response)

 ```ruby
 expected_request = Request.new.add_field(ApiTester::Field.new "fieldName")
 ```

 Note: Similar to methods, you can create your own fields.
-They need to repond to:
+They need to respond to:

 ```ruby
 field.has_subfields?
 values_array = field.negative_boundary_values
 ```

 Define which modules you want to use through a config

 ```ruby
 config = ApiTester::Config().with_module(Format)
 ```

 Put them together and call go and off you go!

 ```ruby
 request = ApiTester::Request.new.add_field(ApiTester::Field.new "fieldName")
 expected_response = ApiTester::Response.new(200).add_field(ApiTester::Field.new "fieldName")